Hybrid Smoothing for Anomaly Detection in Time Series: A Frequentist Approach to Identifying Anomalies

 \section{A Frequentist Approach to Identifying Anomalies}

 In order to identify the change points in any anomalous cycle, we consider our data to have come from the additive model

-where $ \by $ is a vector of observations, $f(t)$ is a smooth function, $g(t)$ is a rough function, $\epsilon_i \sim N(0,\sigma^2)$, and $\{t_i\}$ are $n$ time points.
+where $y(t)$ is the observations, $f(t)$ is a smooth function, $g(t)$ is a rough function, $\epsilon_i \sim N(0,\sigma^2)$, and $\{t_i\}$ are $n$ time points.
 The observation points are equally spaced in our application but are not required to be.
-In our case we identify the smooth function, $f(t)$, as the normal trend of the process over time, and the rough function, $g(t)$ represents possible anomalies that occur having abrupt change points.
-Figure \ref{Pedagogy} illustrates the general model and a typical anomaly pattern that is encountered in the filter application.
+In our case, we identify the smooth function, $f(t)$, as the normal trend of the process over time, and the rough function, $g(t)$ represents possible anomalies that occur having abrupt change points.
+In doing so we place only one assumption on the unknown trend, that it is smooth, and we define the change points as those locations in the time series where it is not.
+We propose this additive model because in our water application and many others, the nature of the trend is relatively unknown.
+The slope, concavity, and noise levels in headloss are affected by rainfall, season, temperature, and a number of operator choices and result in a number of odd features that are not always indicative of a problem.
+Smoothness can extend beyond continuity and is discussed in Section \ref{extensions}.

-The key to separating these components lies in our hybrid smoothing model for $f$ and $g$.
-We will represent $f$ as cubic smoothing spline and $g$ as being dominated by a sparse collection of step changes.
+Figure \ref{Pedagogy} illustrates our model with a stylized anomaly pattern and hypothetical observations.
+The key to separating the smooth and rough components lies in our hybrid smoothing model for $f(t)$ and $g(t)$.
+We will represent $f(t)$ as cubic smoothing spline and $g(t)$ as being dominated by a sparse collection of step changes.
 Moreover, our BHM formulation has a posterior mode that is comparable to the hybrid smoother.